 Takes 7 minutes.
 Results delivered immediately.
 Free, no obligation, no vendor agenda.

-That's not a story about avoiding a bad vendor.
+That's not a story about a bad vendor.
 It's a story about asking the right questions before the wrong decision gets made.

-This assessment is built on all of it.
+This assessment is built on both.

 Raphael R. Savastano